AngusClayton/Tennis-Hits-game/log.md

 ## To Do: As of 11/6/21

 - Finish Game over screen.
-  - Make the exit button exit; and save button save highscore
+  - Make the exit button exit; and save button save high score
 - Finalise documentation
 - Improve help screen looks
 - Add 'tooltips' when user dies; telling them why and what they can do to improve